 From a technical point of view, dogs’ digestive tracts work to break down food in their stomach over roughly four to eight hours (compared to half an hour in humans).

 And despite the evolution of dogs, this essentially means dogs are inherently carnivorous and aren’t as well-built to digest carbohydrates like us.
-They often lack the digestive enzymes needed to break down fibers, potatoes, and grains, causing fermentation in the intestine, which, you guessed it… leads to excessive gas.
+They often lack the digestive enzymes needed to break down fibres, potatoes and grains, causing fermentation in the intestine, which, you guessed it… leads to excessive gas.

 Farting is normal and has a direct link to the digestibility of the foods your dog is eating.
 Excess flatulence could also be brought on by eating too fast, overeating, irregular feeding, lack of exercise, or too much high-intensity exercise.